 - Tenderness on the inside of the elbow

 - Pain that radiates to the inside of the forearm

 - Elbow feels warm to the touch

 The main cause of Golfer’s Elbow is repetitive motion.
-That said, there are other factors that may increase the likelihood of developing Golfer’s Elbow:
+That said, other factors may increase the likelihood of developing Golfer’s Elbow, including the following:

 - Being over the age of 40